telerik/winforms-docs/panels-and-labels/groupbox/customizing-appearance/accessing-and-customizing-elements.md

 {{endregion}}

->note The code samples below are just a demonstration of how you can set node properties programmatically.
+>tip The code samples below are just a demonstration of how you can set node properties programmatically.
 You will probably prefer to use the Visual Style Builder to create your themes using no code.
 >

 # See Also